 We had heard many a story describing the beauty of the Northern Lights and nearing the end of our unbelievable Norway fjord road trip, grabbing a glimpse, now we were in northern Norway, would be the icing on the cake.

 Now in late September, we were hopeful that the Aurora Borealis would grant us front-row seats to her renowned light show.

 But she wasn’t going to come to us … we would have to find her!

-Also, to see the Northern Lights you’ll need a dark sky.
-Between the months of May and August, there is just too much light in the sky for the naked eye to see the Northern Lights, even though they may be blazing away above you.
+Also, to see the Loften Northern Lights you’ll need a dark sky.
+Between the months of May and August, there is just too much light in the sky for the naked eye to see them, even though the Aurora may be blazing away above you.

 The general rule is that anywhere north of the Arctic Circle, (latitude 66°33’N) will put you in the Aurora Borealis target-rich environment.
 That’s not to say that you won’t see the lights just south of the Arctic Circle, but the chances are slim.

-- The Right Location: Ok, we mentioned this before – you’ll need to be inside the Arctic Circle
+- The Right Location: Ok, we mentioned this before – it’s best to be inside the Arctic Circle

 - The Right Month: Pick a month to visit between September and March.
 Statistics point to September, October and March as the best viewing months in Lofoten.

 - Dress Appropriately: You’ll be out in the elements after dark so you’ll need proper warm clothing and ideally hiking shoes/boots.
 Why do I mention hiking footwear?
 Often, you’ll choose a spot but then change your mind and have to hike somewhere else for a better vantage point.
 This could entail hiking mountains, fording streams, uneven ground … you get the picture.